JavaNoTea/Hack-A-Day-2023/README.md

 # WebWise - A Chrome Extension for Enhancing Accessibility
 # Hack-A-Day-2023 Project (1st Place Project)

 We are pleased to introduce WebWise, a Chrome extension aimed at improving the internet browsing experience for elderly and disabled individuals.
-The project was developed within 8 hours at the UCF Knight Hacks Hack A Day event by a talented team of four individuals.
+The project was developed within 8 hours at the UCF Knight Hacks Hack A Day event by a talented team of four students.

 # Key Features